schaitanya/Sauce-Builder/README.md

 Download all the required software from [here](https://saucelabs.com/downloads).
 Right now, the automated testing is only supported in Firefox.
-And for manual testing or scouting you can run from both firefox or chrome.
+And for manual testing or scouting you can run from either firefox or chrome.

 ## Manual Testing